samtaggart/data_threefold_projects_friends/info/people/kristine_vilnite/kristine_vilnite.md

 countries = ["Global"]
 cities = ["Global"]
-companies = ["ThreeFold Foundation"] bio = "Compassionate innovator, founder, advisor, sustainable development advocate.
-Kristine adds value by unlocking power of diversity, simplicity and genuinity towards complex challenges assuring that a positive net impact on the planet is a norm.
-Building a sustainable foundation for the future and just being a loving, kind, explorer is what Kristine calls a day well spent."
+companies = ["ThreeFold Foundation"] bio = "A loving, kind, explorer fully dedicating her professional path to build a sustainable foundaton for the future.
+Kristine is a compassionate innovator, founder, advisor, sustainable development advocate, adding value by unlocking power of diversity, simplicity and genuinity towards complex challenges assuring that a positive net impact on the planet is a norm."

 [ecosystem]
 # can be chosen from: freeflowcitizen, matchmaker, ambassador, farmer, wisdomcouncil